 The Last Date to Complete all Requirements and Last Day to Apply for Graduation is 6 weeks out from the degree conferral date, and the Last Day to Defend is 8 weeks out from the degree conferral date.
 The deadline by which a candidate must defend a dissertation and complete all degree requirements is located here.

 A Pre-Defense Review is held with the student and CECS Graduate Education prior to the Oral Defense.
-During the Pre-Defense review the student's record check is completed.
+During the Pre-Defense review, the student's record check is completed.
 Registration, GPA, Candidacy, timeline, and dissertation committee requirements are reviewed.
 Submission of the written feedback from each committee member is verified.
-Once approved, the student receive approval to schedule the Oral Defense.
+Once approved, the student receives approval to schedule the Oral Defense.

 Doctoral dissertations and abstracts are normally made publicly available upon degree conferral when they are deposited electronically in Deep Blue.
 The student is responsible for requesting an embargo of the dissertation.

 Registration is by appointment only and based on academic level and the number of credits completed.
 You can register on or after your registration date.
 Graduates students typically have priority before after doctoral students.
 Students may register online using UM-Dearborn Connect or by walk-in.

 Some courses may require faculty or department approval prior to registering.
 In these cases, students should contact the department advising and registration graduate staff for assistance.

 All master's degree students must complete 30 credits at the 500-course level or higher.
 The degree requires core and concentration coursework, two cognate courses, and the option to complete electives and a project or a 6 credit Thesis.